ieee-uvce-cs/ncode/editorials/October-2019/Joker-And-The-Bank.md

 * We compute the partial sum, till the bank that was restored

-* After restoring a bank, we check to the left and right of that bank and see if there exists a segment such that there aren't any destroyed bank which also includes the current restored bank.
+* After restoring a bank, we check to the left and right of that bank and see if there exists a segment such that there aren't any destroyed banks which also includes the current restored bank.

 * We also keep track of the ends till where the segment is restored.
 This is to facilitate the above.